HkiPythonWorkshops/Workshops/ws4/material.md

 b
 c
 ```
-Checking if an item is in the list:
+Checking if an item is in the list is most easily done by using *in*:
 ```python
 >>> my_list = ["a", "b", "c"]
 >>> "a" in my_list